new

 • Suggested Recommended Oral Dosage for children 5 - 10 years old:

-Use 1 drop, 1 - 3 times per day mixed in juice or milk.
-Don't exceed 7 - 10 days of use.
+Use one drop, 1 – 3 times per day mixed in juice or milk.
+Don’t exceed 7 – 10 days of use.
 Children 10 years old and older may use 3 drops, three times per day in juice or milk.

 • Suggested External Use Guidelines for children 6 months to 5 years old:

 Dilute 1 part Oil of Oregano in 4 parts olive oil and apply to soles of feet and spine.
 Add a few drops to warm bath water with bath salts.
-Chilren 5 years old and older may use it directly from the bottle on soles of feet and spine.
+Children 5 years old and older may use it directly from the bottle on soles of feet and spine.
 Dilute oil for sensitive skin areas

-Remember that the 'heat sensation' is normal.
+• Remember that the heat sensation is normal.

-Oregano oil may cause skin irritation if you have very delicate or sensitive skin.
-It's also recommended you drink plenty of water when taking Oil of Oregano internally.
+• Oregano oil may cause skin irritation if you have very delicate or sensitive skin.
+It’s also recommended you drink plenty of water when taking Oil of Oregano internally.

-Use common sense and follow the recommended label dosages.
+• Use common sense and follow the recommended label dosages.
 This will ensure you get the most this supplement.